tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >- **Challenge** 21
 >___
 >***Shapechanger.*** The slaad can use its action to polymorph into a Small or Medium humanoid, or back into its true form.
 Its statistics, other than its size, are the same in each form.
 Any equipment it is wearing or carrying isn't transformed.
 It reverts to its true form if it dies.
 >
->***Innate Spellcasting.*** The slaad's spellcasting ability is Charisma (spell save DC 21).
-It can innately cast the following spells, requiring no material components:
->
->At will: fly, greater invisibility (self only), haste, slow, cloudkill
->
->3/day each: chain lightning, telekinisis, wall of force
->
->1/day each: planeshift, time stop
->
 >***Legendary Resistance (3/Day).*** If the slaad fails a saving throw, it can choose to succeed instead.
 >